janhq/docs/docs/privacy/privacy.md

 # Privacy Policy

+❗This privacy policy only pertains to the DEPRECATED Jan Mobile Application in the iOS and Android app store.
+❗❗Jan Desktop DOES NOT collect identifying data at all.

 Jan is committed to protecting your privacy and ensuring that your personal information is handled in a safe and responsible way.
 This policy outlines how we collect, store, and use your personal information when you use our mobile application.

 ## Data Collection and Usage